tobi-210/lotto/README.md

 # LOTTO in C
 ## A simple Lotto C-Program:
-Enter 5 numbers and see if you win money!
+1. Enter 5 numbers
+2. The program will check how many numbers you got right
+3. Have fun